Churchil-Oduor/Python_Projects/Django_Project/Pollster/README.md

 It comprises of the frontend made by bootstrap and backed done by python.

 # Resources
-It was made after following Traversy Media's Tutelage on https://www.youtube.com/watch?v=e1IyzVyrLSU&t=49s and also by following the Django's Documentation.
+It was made after following Traversy Media's Tutelage on https://www.youtube.com/watch?v=e1IyzVyrLSU&t=49s